 dissonance' involved in some of what he say's (and does).
 Several of

-his ideas were ahead of their time, such as the Ray of Creation, which
+his ideas were ahead of their time, to us, such as the Ray of Creation, which

 is a classic holographic description of the breakdown of the 'waves' of

 reality, while others are dated (on yogis) or merely meant to 'shock'